deusdat/arangomigo/README.md

 Did we mention that you shouldn't store the config in source control?
 No?
 Don't store the config in source control.

+### A quick note on versioning
+Each step in the migration set is another version.
+If you're familiar with liquibase, you give the change a specific id.
+Flyway uses the file name format, as does ArangoMiGO.

+File names have this pattern: VersionNumber<_Any_description>.migration.
+A version number has to be in the format of number.<number>.
+Here are a few examples.
+  * 1
+  * 1.4
+  * 12.6.7.2

 ### Creating your database
 ```yaml